AliyunContainerService/ack-ram-tool/examples/rrsa/kaniko-in-ack/README.md

 Running kaniko in ACK:

 * build image with kaniko
-* push image to the ACR with RRSA
+* push image to the ACR with RRSA Auth

 ## Usage